Hurricanes Poua: 2024 haka incident

 In early March 2024, the Hurricanes Poua attracted media attention after they used an altered haka (ceremonial dance) before a match with the Chiefs Manawa on 2 March.
 The haka contained the Māori language line "karetao o te Kāwana kakiwhero" or "puppets of this redneck government," which referred to the incumbent National-led coalition government.
 The haka also made references to Toitu te Tiriti, a political movement that had criticised the Government's policies towards the Māori language and perceived breaches of the Treaty of Waitangi.
 The Poua lost 46–24 to the Chiefs Manawa.

 Following media attention, Hurricanes Poua prop and haka leader Leilani Perese claimed that the Hurricanes' management had approved the altered haka but this was disputed by Hurricanes chief executive Avan Lee, who said he was not consulted.
 Lee announced that the Hurricanes would apologise to the Government.
 New Zealand Rugby also announced that it would investigate the matter, while the New Zealand Rugby Players Association (NZRPA) confirmed it would speak with the Hurricanes Poua team members.
 The Hurricanes Poua were criticised by Deputy Prime Minister Winston Peters and ACT party leader David Seymour, who said that the team was more interested in politics than in winning the match.
 By contrast, Kaihaka (performer) and Māori language expert Mataia Keepa defended the Hurricanes Poua, stating that it was "absolutely humbling ... and absolutely heroic" to witness the team's haka.

 2025

 On 30 October 2025, Hayden Triggs was named the new Head Coach of Hurricanes Poua for the 2026 Super Rugby Aupiki season.
+Super Rugby New Zealand's official website states the franchise area of the Poua is the same as the Hurricanes with the exception of Hawke's Bay.

 Current squad

-On 30 October 2024, the squad for the 2025 Super Rugby Aupiki season was announced.